OWASP/owasp-mastg/Document/0x05i-Testing-Code-Quality-and-Build-Settings.md

 The [final release build](https://developer.android.com/studio/publish/app-signing.html "Android Application Signing") of an app must be signed with a valid release key.
 In Android Studio, the app can be signed manually or via creation of a signing configuration that's assigned to the release build type.

-All app updates on Android need to be signed with the same certificate, so a [validity period of 25 years or more is recommended](https://developer.android.com/studio/publish/app-signing#considerations "Android Signing Considerations").
+Prior Android Pie All app updates on Android need to be signed with the same certificate, so a [validity period of 25 years or more is recommended](https://developer.android.com/studio/publish/app-signing#considerations "Android Signing Considerations").
 Apps published on Google Play must be signed with a key that that has a validity period ending after October 22th, 2033.

-Two APK signing schemes are available:
+Three APK signing schemes are available:
 - JAR signing (v1 scheme),
-- APK Signature Scheme v2 (v2 scheme).
+- APK Signature Scheme v2 (v2 scheme),
+- APK Signature Scheme v3 (v3 scheme).

-The v2 signature, which is supported by Android 7.0 and above, offers improved security and performance.
-Release builds should always be signed via *both* schemes.
+The v2 signature, which is supported by Android 7.0 and above, offers improved security and performance compared to v1 scheme.
+The V3 signature, which is supported by Android 9.0 and above, gives apps the ability to change  their signing keys as part of an APK update.
+This functionality assures compatibility and apps continuous availibility by allowing both the new and the old keys to be used.

+For each signing scheme the release builds should always be signed via all its previous schemes as well.

 #### Static Analysis

-Make sure that the release build has been signed via both the v1 and v2 schemes and that the code-signing certificate in the APK belongs to the developer.
+Make sure that the release build has been signed via both the v1 and v2 schemes for Android 7 and above and via all the three schemes for android 9 and above, and that the code-signing certificate in the APK belongs to the developer.

 APK signatures can be verified with the `apksigner` tool.
 It is located at `[SDK-Path]/build-tools/[version]`.